Post

 Caroline Swift: Creatives Are Operators Now

-Her refrain: AI is good at statistics and context compression, not novel ideas or breaking news.
+AI is good at statistics and context compression, not novel ideas or breaking news.
 The people winning right now pair clear communication with curiosity and agency.

 • Treat prompt engineering as writing - clear instructions, unambiguous instructions.